uviclibraries/powtoon/intro-template.md

 parent: Workshop Activities
 ---
 # Introduction Template
-During this activity, you will be able to create a Powtoon short animation to make an introduction, overview of sidebar navigation, customize text, customize backgrounds, learn to add characters.
+During this activity, you will be able to create a Powtoon short animation to make an introduction video, overview of sidebar navigation, customize text, customize backgrounds, learn to add characters.

 ## Activity 1: Creating an Introduction template
 1. Create a Powtoon account by selecting **sign up ** and adding your email address.